 The POEditor localization platform lets you combine various ways of translating strings.

-You can use (unlimited) in-house translators (added as contributors), order human translations from one of our partners, crowdsource translations from your community (using public projects), as well as use Machine Translation (Google/Microsoft/DeepL).
+You can use (unlimited) in-house translators (added as contributors), order human translations from one of our partners, crowdsource translations from your community (using public projects), as well as use Machine Translation (Google/Azure/DeepL).

 Because we wanted to make things as straightforward as possible, everything is manageable from within your POEditor account.
 So, you won’t need any external accounts/keys/credits to make use of these translation options.